What if I do nothing?

 Once you receive an overdue fine, you can:

-- pay the fine in full or apply to pay by instalments
+- pay the overdue fine in full

 - apply for a Work and Development Order, or